Part 1 - Weapons and Mountings

 Breech Mechanism, Smith-Asbury - Introduced in 1916 and named after its inventors, Lt.
 Cmdr.
 George Leonard Smith, USN and Draftsman Dorsey Frost Asbury, both of the Naval Gun Factory at the Washington Navy Yard.
 This mechanism used gearing to fully open a Welin breech by linking the unscrewing, withdrawing and swinging clear movements into one continuous action and for that reason is defined as a "single motion" breech mechanism.
-The breech threads are undercut at the start so as to allow the block to swing into position as can be seen on the photograph above.
+The breech threads are undercut at the start so as to allow the block to swing into position as can be seen on the photograph at right.

 Breech Block, Vertical Sliding-Wedge - Used on many cartridge guns, this sort of breech mechanism slides vertically in grooves cut in the housing.
 After the cartridge is inserted, the breech block slides up with the sloping part of the forward face wedging the cartridge home in the chamber.
 An extractor mechanism catches the cartridge case rim as the breechblock drops after firing, pulling the expended cartridge case out of the gun.
 A few guns use a similar design, but with the breechblock sliding horizontally.
 These, of course, are known as "Horizontally Sliding-Wedge" breechblocks.
 Vertical sliding-wedge breech blocks were used on almost all cartridge (fixed, separate or semi-fixed) gun designs of the twentieth century.

 Breech Block, Hotchikiss - A vertically sliding wedge used on Hotchkiss rapid fire guns of the 1, 3 and 6-pdr calibers built in the late 1800s.